 - This was a reaffirmation of the court’s earlier position, pronounced in 2012, in “Society for Unaided Private Schools of Rajasthan versus Union of India and others".

-- The judgment in effect reduced the rigor of the TMA Pai case regarding the supremacy of 19(1) (g) as interpreted in 11 bench judgment.
+- The judgment in effect reduced the rigour of the TMA Pai case regarding the supremacy of 19(1) (g) as interpreted in 11 bench judgment.

 - Minority institutions here refer to both religious and linguistic minorities, as referred to within the Constitution.